 Paragon works with influencers with diverse reach and the metrics do not have to be picture-perfect, but there are certain things the brand is cautious about.

-The brand aims for an audience quality grade of 70% or more to ensure that the influencers have an engaged, active and interested audience.
+The brand aims for a good qudience quality to ensure that the influencers have an engaged, active and interested audience.
 Additionally, the gender split is taken into consideration.

 If a female influencer has a 95% male following, we need to evaluate whether the people follow her for the right reasons and are interested in her content or just her looks.